PCC Policies on Copyright

 - U.S. Copyright Office: Information on the basics of U.S. copyright law, a summary of the Digital Millennium Copyright Act and information on how to register a copyright.

-- North Carolina State University's TEACH Act Toolkit: Straightforward and practical guidance on both the TEACH Act and fair use in the digital environment, including guidelines, checklists, a glossary and the TEACH Act's full text.
+- North Carolina State University's Copyright for Instructors: Straightforward and practical guidance on copyright and fair use in the digital environment, including guidelines, checklists, a glossary and the TEACH Act's full text.

 Creative Commons & Public Domain Materials

 There are many open access web-based resources that are either in the public domain or available through a Creative Commons license.

 Creative Commons is a great tool to use when looking for items to use in the classroom.
 But first you must understand what Creative Commons is and how it works.

 - Creative Commons is a license for many works, songs, videos, images and other digital materials.
 It is a great resource for academic institutions as the works allow for use in a (non-profit institution’s) classroom as long as credit is given to the work.

 - Creative Commons has six licenses.
 The most restrictive license allows the use of the work for non-commercial purposes, as long as credit is provided for the work.
 The most lenient license will allow you to “distribute, remix, tweak and build upon the original work” provided credit is given.
 To see more about Creative Commons Licenses and how they differ, see About CC licenses.